danwing/metadata/draft-rw-flow-metadata.md

 flows during a reactive policy event by endeavouring to send the more-important 'keep' traffic at the expense of the less-important 'discard' traffic.

-### Network Treatment
+#### Network Treatment

 During a reactive policy event, dropping 'discard' packets is preferred over dropping 'keep' packets.

-### Encoding
+#### Encoding

 Discard:

-* When signaled in binary, the Discard bit is set (1).
+* When signaled in binary, the PacketNature bit is set (1).
-* When signaled in JSON, it is encoded as name "discard" and value "true".
+* When signaled in JSON, it is encoded as name "Discard" and value "true".

 Keep:

+* When signaled in binary, the PacketNature bit is cleared (0).
+* When signaled in JSON, it is encoded as name "Discard" and value "false".

+### Packet Nature for Reliable Traffic

+Discard preference for reliable traffic doesn't make sense since no reliable traffic should be discarded.
+So the packet nature bits for reliable traffic indicates whether the packet belongs to bulk or real-time traffic.

+#### Network Treatment

+Realtime traffic prefers less latency network paths and bulk traffic prefers high throughoupt paths.

+#### Encoding

+Realtime:

+* When signaled in binary, the PacketNature bit is set (1).
+* When signaled in JSON, it is encoded as name "realtime" and value "true".

+Bulk traffic:

-* When signaled in binary, the Discard bit is cleared (0).
+* When signaled in binary, the PacketNature bit is cleared (0).
-* When signaled in JSON, it is encoded as name "discard" and value "false".
+* When signaled in JSON, it is encoded as name "realtime" and value "false".

 To adhere to both simple and comprehensive interpretation of the metadata, it is vital to order the bits in the same sequence as mentioned below.

 MSB - Importance bit.
-Bit 1 - Discard Preference bit.
+Bit 1 - Packet Nature bit.
 LSB - Reliable/Unreliable bit.

 More details on how simple and comprehensive interpretation of metadata would work for different types of traffic is listed in the {{examples}} section.

+> Discussion: Come up with better name for PacketNature.

 # Network to Host Metadata